rachelando/scaffolding/source/2b-in-practice.rst

 - better accessibility is good for everyone.

-So what exactly is involved in the early stages of web design?
+So what is involved in the early stages of web design?
 Web designers create a draft version of the website that is not fully functional, called a prototype.
 They use design tools such as **Figma**, which is the tool that you will use shortly.
 Designs are then sent on to developers who write the actual code for the website based on the designs.

 .. raw:: html